 Just one month into his Presidential term, Gerald Ford issued a full and unconditional pardon for his predecessor, Richard Nixon.
 Ford's pardon was a momentous event in his truncated tenure, and although the action initially enraged the voting public, most scholars now view the pardon as a positive, healing action.
 In contrast, this paper argues that the pardon increased public cynicism, demonstrated the political clout that could overpower the justice system, and accelerated partisanship in government.
 Additionally, the pardon prevented Ford from addressing the nation's most pressing domestic problem in an effective manner.
 During the 1970s, the United States faced the novel economic problem of simultaneous increasing inflation and declining output, known colloquially as "stagflation."
 President Ford and his advisors Alan Greenspan, William Simon, and William Seidman correctly focused on fighting inflation first, and borrowed many ideas from the newly developed economic theory on monetarism.
 But the pardon decision alienated the Congress, the national media, and many Americans, and this opposition prevented Ford and his administration from implementing a complete and coherent monetarist solution.
 Ford lost the election of 1976 to Jimmy Carter, and the nation's economic problems would persist until the early 1980s.
-Eventually, President Reagan and Federal Reserve Chairman Paul Volcker implemented monetarism by dramatically raising interest rates in order to rein in inflation.
-President Ford's term therefore represents a turning point in politics and economics: his pardon of Nixon sustained the political turmoil and disenchantment begun by the Vietnam War and Watergate, but Ford also worked to apply inventive monetarist solutions to the problem of stagflation.
-Unfortunately, the Congressional and popular opposition to his pardon decision precluded an exhaustive application of monetarism, and Americans suffered through five more years of economic turmoil.
+Eventually, President Ford's term therefore represents a turning point in politics and economics: his pardon of Nixon sustained the political turnoil and disenchantment begun by the Vietnam War and Watergate, but Ford also worked to apply inventive monetarist solutions to the problem of stagflation.
+Unfortunately, the Congressional and popular opposition to his pardon decision precluded an exhaustive application of monetarism, and Americans suffered through five more years of economic turnoil.